aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 Relatedly there is a lot of room to fiddle around with which root finding algorithm is employed.

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-28-sizing_a_gooseneck_example.ipynb)
+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-28-sizing_a_gooseneck_example.ipynb)
 {: .notice--info}

----
+## References

++ <a name="crane-2013">Crane</a>.
+2013. *TP410M Flow of Fluids*.
+Stamford, Connecticut: Crane
++ <a name="tilton-2007">Tilton</a>, James N. 2007.
+"Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook, 8th ed.* Edited by Don W. Green, New York: McGraw Hill